phcurado/parameter/README.md

 ```

 ## Validation
 Parameter comes with a set of validators to validate the schema after loading.
-The `validator` option validates the field:
+The implemented validators are described in the module `Parameter.Validators`.

 ```elixir
 defmodule User do